Roamio and Premiere CableCARD Instructions and FAQ

 From TiVo Central > Settings & Messages > Account & System Info > CableCARD Decoder > CableCARD options (for installers) > CableCARD Menu > SA CableCARD Diag Screen

-Currently we have no data on compatible NDS or Conax CableCARD firmware.
+Currently we have no data on compatible Conax CableCARD firmware.
 Nagravision CableCARDs can support four tuners only.

 If you have a good connection between your DVR and the cable headend, your CableCARD should update automatically.